Kazakh Air Assault Forces: KAZBAT-2

 Peacekeeping battalion "Kazbat-2" is designed to conduct peacekeeping operations within the framework of the Collective Security Treaty Organization.
 It, too, like Kazbat-1, is staffed only by officers and contract sergeants.
 However, this battalion does not need a UN certificate, and the personnel are not required to know English.
 But the personnel, in addition to the Kazakh language, must also know the Russian language, since interaction with the peacekeeping forces of other CSTO member states is carried out in Russian.

 However, if the Collective Peacekeeping Forces of the CSTO will participate in UN missions, then they must also know the operational language of the mission.
 Many officers of Kazbat-2 also speak foreign languages, says Lieutenant Colonel Nigmetullin.

 Kazbat-2 as part of the Collective Peacekeeping Forces (CPF) of the CSTO every year participates in peacekeeping exercises.
 The last such exercise called "Indestructible Brotherhood - 2015" took place two months ago at the Marshal Baghramyan training ground in Armenia.

 Training

-The Parachute Training Center at Karaganda is designed to train highly qualified parachute specialists capable of performing search and rescue operations.
+The Parachute Training Center at Karaganda is designed to train highly qualified parachute specialists capable of performing medical evacuation, search and rescue, and tactical emergency medical services.
 It is also responsible for the development of parachuting sports in the Armed Forces.
 Airborne training is the same as it was in Soviet times, with two-week classes at the airborne facility and a mandatory two jumps from a 20-meter tower.